Sarah Merion

 AI prototyping for buy-in

-Concept to working prototype in 2–7 days using Base44, Lovable, Cursor.
+Concept to working prototype in 2 to 7 days using Base44, Lovable, Cursor.
 Visible artifacts that move strategic conversations from abstract to tangible, accelerating executive buy-in and engineering teams alike.

 Workflow automation architecture